Psychology BSc (Hons) – 2022 entry

 What you will study

-Psychology is the scientific study of behaviour, mental health and neuropsychological functioning.
-It seeks to understand what makes us who we are, how our minds work, and what influences our behaviour and social relationships.
+On this course, you’ll study the scientific evidence of behaviour, mental health and neuropsychological functioning, to understand what makes us who we are, how our minds work, and what influences our decisions and social relationships.

 BSc (Hons) - British Psychological Society (BPS)